-Snowbird Resort near Salt Lake City hosts Oktoberfest every fall.
+Snowbird Resort hosts Oktoberfest every fall.
+It's located in Little Cottonwood Canyon, just outside Salt Lake City.
 This family-friendly event is held every weekend from mid-August through mid-October.
-Sadly, it was canceled for 2020.

-We have also enjoyed fall leaves at the mouth of Little Cottonwood Canyon (on the way to Snowbird) on the easy Temple Quarry Trail.
+We have also enjoyed fall leaves at the mouth of Little Cottonwood Canyon on the easy Temple Quarry Trail.
 The creek is dry in the fall, and this is a great place to hop around on granite boulders and take gorgeous photos.

 Capitol Reef National Park

 Capitol Reef National Park has the best fall color of all Utah's national parks.
 It's a fantastic Fall Break destination.

 Capitol Reef is a diverse park with lots of natural beauty and historical sites.
 You can even pick apples and other fruit from the park's historic orchards in season.